 The formats we support vary depending on whether you're uploading a screen or a source file.

-For screens, we currently only support upload of source image files in the following formats:
+For screens, we currently only support source image files in the following formats:

 The 10 GB limit does not apply to Enterprise plans.

 Syncing screens from Sketch and Photoshop

 You can sync screens from Sketch or Photoshop using Craft Sync.
 Learn more here:

 - Open your prototype's screens overview.

 - On the right side, click the + Add screens button.

 - Select the files you'd like to add as screens.